RoamingQuack/katello-rotating-backups/README.md

 * A full backup of Katello or Satellite 6.2 must be performed and placed in the appropriate directory before running this script.

-* This will retain the last 3 backups.
+* Retains the last 3 backups.

 * Incremental backups will take Katello/Satellite offline until process is completed